 - We make this information easy to explore by revealing complexity as needed, with the most relevant information up front, easy to understand, and easy to share.

-If we achieve these points, we can make it easy for developers to get things done and, ultimately, ship great code.
+If we achieve these, we make it easy for developers to get things done and, ultimately, ship great code.